cmhill-zz/assembly-testing/README.md

-                        fasta file name holding genome reference sequences -1 READFILE1          first part of the mate-pair reads -2 READFILE2          second part of the mate-pair reads --gmb BAMFILENAME     if present, do good minus bad analysis. this should be a sorted and indexed BAM file.
+                        fasta file name holding genome reference sequences -1 READFILE1          first part of the mate-pair reads -2 READFILE2          second part of the mate-pair reads --gmb			if present, do good minus bad analysis.
+  --ce			if present, do ce statistics.
 ```

 ## C/E Statistic ##